aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 }
 ```

-To export the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to XAML a new Save method overload added to the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class:
+For [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) export to XAML, a new Save method overload got added to the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class:

 ``` csharp
 public void Save(IXamlOptions options);
 ```

-The code sample below demonstrates the export of [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to the set of XAML files:
+This code sample demonstrates the exporting of a [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) to a set of XAML files:

 ``` csharp
 using (Presentation pres = new Presentation("pres.pptx"))